amcoolalphonce/Data_Structures_And_Algorithms/README.md

 # 3. Caesar Function
-Encryption and decryption technique  in which each letter in a plaintext is shifted by
+Encryption and decryption technique  in which each letter in a plaintext is shifted by a number called key